-We have and will continue to participate in the LA's annual "Celebration of Faith" day, with all children participating in the art work or model making that is displayed on the day.
+We participate in the LA's annual "Celebration of Faith" day, with all children participating in the art work or model making that is displayed on the day.

 We have ongoing links with a Church of England school in Whitworth.
 The classes in Key Stage 2 write regular letters to each other and there are termly visits.